โœ๏ธ Updated April 2026

 Our verdict

-The quiet right answer for most working writers
+The quiet right answer for essayists, memoirists, and ghostwriters

-Scored against how a working writer actually uses a website (a reader arriving from a byline, an essay, a podcast interview, or a book mention, landing on the about page, reading one or two pieces, and subscribing to the newsletter), the best website builder for writers is Squarespace.
-Typography, reading-first layouts, clean book and essay pages, and a newsletter flow that integrates without friction.
-Ghost is the right call if the newsletter is the real product and everything else is secondary.
+Scored against how a working literary writer actually uses a website (a reader arriving from a byline in a magazine, an interview, or a friend's recommendation, landing on the about page, reading a few essays from the archive, and subscribing to the newsletter), the best website builder for writers is Squarespace.
+Typography, reading-first layouts, a published-work archive that links out cleanly, and a newsletter flow that frames the list as portfolio rather than product.
+Ghost is the right call for writers whose Substack has already become the centre of the practice and who want to own the infrastructure.
 Skip Wix unless a specific plugin lives only there.
-Skip Shopify entirely; writers aren't running a store.
+Skip Shopify entirely; this isn't a shop.

 Try Squarespace free

-How the major website builders stack up for writers
+How the other major website builders stack up for writers

-Scored 1 to 10 on the factors that matter for a typical working writer (essayist, author, journalist, columnist, or memoirist; running a site that hosts a portfolio of work, a short bio, a newsletter opt-in, and occasionally a book or course).
+Scored 1 to 10 on the factors that matter for a literary writer (essayist, memoirist, literary-fiction writer, ghostwriter, or narrative-nonfiction writer; running a site that hosts a published-work archive, a short bio, a newsletter opt-in, and occasionally a services or book-in-progress page).

 Factor Squarespace Ghost Wix Shopify